mfuri/ShellEmulator/README.md

 	-	Expands all tildes when appropriate for every token in the tokenlist.
 -	makefile
 	-	Used to compile program, outputs "shell" executable.
+-	Git Screenshots
+	-	Directory with screenshots of all commits.
+-	gitcommitlog.md
+	-	Log files from "git log" command.

 Readme.md and gitcommitlog.md are included in the